backstube-gaming/ComfyWorkbench/README.md

 ## Does ComfyWorkbench prevent opening a location with a manual password?

-No. It cannot be opened in ComfyWorkbench, making settings and tags inaccessible, but of course its still possible to use Windows to open the folder itself.
+No. It cannot be opened in ComfyWorkbench, making settings and tags inaccessible, but of course it is still possible to use Windows to open the folder itself.